hentzels/cc2020/backend/README.md

 Deploy by IBM cloud toolchain:

+Separate the backend folder from the others and make it the root of your repository for your server.

 Use the IBM cloud Web Interface to create a service using this code, or use IBM cloud CLI.

 For more information see General Information from IBM.